 The overall aim of the seminar was to identify mechanisms that were in place at the domestic level to respond to communications of the African Commission and to explore opportunities for strengthening follow up procedures at both the national and regional levels.

 Between 18 and 19 October 2010 the IHRS project team, together with the African Policing Civilian Oversight Forum, held a workshop in Nairobi, Kenya, for East African national human rights institutions on the implementation of standards to prevent torture and other ill-treatment.
 The workshop brought together key individuals from the East African national human rights institutions; the African Commission on Human and Peoples' Rights; the African Union; UN treaty bodies; as well as other experts, in order to discuss practical ways to tackle torture and other ill-treatment in the region and to strengthen collaborative efforts with leaders in the field of torture prevention at the regional and international levels.
-See workshop report.
+See workshop report (PDF, 204kB).

 The IHRS team invited a range of experts to attend a seminar at Bristol University to review the procedures by which decisions on individual communications adopted by human rights treaty bodies are followed-up and implemented, and what factors render those procedures effective or otherwise.
 The aim of the event was to bring together key individuals and organisations from across a range of treaty bodies, at the UN and regional levels, and civil society organisations that have a role in following up and implementing decisions.